composewell/streamly/docs/Developer/fold-transformation-naming.md

 operation being composed at the input e.g. the operation being composed here is "fst" which projects the first element of a tuple, however the result of the transformation is the input becoming a tuple.

+# Pushing Fold/Scanl Combinators to Scan

+Transformation combinators are contravariant for Streams and Covariant for Scanl and Fold.
+Transformation combinators like , "filter", "take", "mapMaybe" and even "map" would be written as "scans" in our new composable "Scan" type.
+The "Scan" type does not have a left or right distinction, scans can compose on right of streams or they can compose on left of folds.
+So we can have a mapMaybe scan which can use with stream or with fold, it will be just mapMaybe, no left or right.
+And two scans anyway are symmetric and can be composed in any order e.g.
+"take . filter" or "filter . take" so there is no rigid left or right, it is based on how you compose them.
+With that scheme in future, the left/rightness of most combinators will dissolve.

+And if Scan pans out as expected then all the stream/fold transformations will become l/r agnostic scans.
+So the question of l/r naming becomes moot.
+So we should wait for that before renaming to plug/plugM because even those would be map/mapM scans.

+Only distinction that remains would be the lmapM in unfolds and rmapM in Fold.